prynskaf/car-rentals/README.md

-# J Car Rental App
+# Car Rental App

-Welcome to the J Car Rental App!
+Welcome to the Car Rental App!
 This application is built with [Next.js](https://nextjs.org/) for the frontend, [Tailwind CSS](https://tailwindcss.com/) for styling, [Clerk](https://clerk.dev/) for authentication, and [Hygraph](https://hygraph.io/) for database storage.

 ## Features